Ar3sgice/eudtools/README.md

 - text: put "text" in Value input (including ")
 - array of values: put numbers with commas seperated like 10,15,20,25 (mostly useful for things like Unit Size)

+### Modifying buttons

+- Of course this is not how it's *really* done.
+I didn't make a proper firegraft UI since no one except me really uses this tool anyways.

 ## Important notes

 - Don't use TrigEdit++ with this. it doesn't support masked memory and will break everything (or if there is a newer version that fixes that)